Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal steps involved in completing a property transaction and the consequences of completion.
-Focus your revision on:
+For SQE1, you are required to understand the practical and legal steps involved in completing a property transaction and the consequences of completion, with a focus on the following syllabus points:

 - The main methods of completion (personal attendance, by post, electronic)

-- The legal effect of completion (transfer of title, risk, and obligations)
+- The legal effect of completion (transfer of title, registration, risk, and obligations)

 - Post-completion steps (SDLT/LTT, registration, discharge of mortgages)